 The School welcomes into its community in each year pupils with a broad spread of abilities and from many different backgrounds.
 Any parents who would like to see the school at work and to discuss admission before making a final decision are very welcome to contact the school to arrange a visit.
 In admitting pupils, we are obliged to follow the guidelines laid down by Cumbria Local Authority.

 The order of priority for admission can be summarised as follows:

-- Other children living in the catchment area giving priority to those living closest to the school, measured by a straight-line measurement between the centre of the pupil’s home address and a common point on the school site as determined by the LA – see notes 6 and 7.
+- Other children living in the catchment area giving priority to those living closest to the school, measured by a straight-line measurement between the centre of the pupil’s home address and a common point on the school site as determined by the LA – see note 6 & 7.

-- Children living outside the catchment area, giving priority to those who live closest to the school, measured by a straight-line measurement between the centre of the pupil’s home address and a common point on the school site as determined by the LA – see notes 6 and 7.
+- Children living outside the catchment area, giving priority to those who live closest to the school, measured by a straight-line measurement between the centre of the pupil’s home address and a common point on the school site as determined by the LA – see note 6 & 7.

 Applications will be prioritised on the above basis.
 An exception will be made under the Local Authority’s policy for the education of children with special educational needs where a child holds an Education, Health & Care Plan (EHCP) that names the school.

 The school’s intake number is 210.